 The strong wall is 7 feet thick and L-shaped.
 In tandem with the strong floor, its design permits a wide range of specimen configurations.

 The strong floor is 7 feet thick.
 A prefabricated steel grid was used to construct both the strong floor and the strong wall, allowing for precise placement of the holes used to tie down specimens.

 4. Camera Tower

 There are a total of four 24-foot configurable camera towers.
-Each tower houses a video camera, a still camera, a microphone and a lamp.
-Through the use of remotely controllable shelves, cameras can be positioned along the full height of the specimen.
+Each tower houses a video camera, a still camera, a microphone, and a lamp.
+Through the use of remotely controllable shelves, cameras can be positioned at any height relative to the specimen.

 5. Hydraulic Actuator

-There are a total of 12 actuators (four each vertical, horizonal and ancillary) that move the crosshead with six degrees-of-freedom, transferring the forces and deformations to the test specimen.
+There are a total of 12 actuators (four each vertical, horizontal, and ancillary) that move the crosshead with six-degrees-of-freedom, transferring the forces and deformations to the test specimen.

 6. Construction Staging

 Test specimens are constructed and deconstructed in the staging area.
-The space is is 35 x 35 feet, located directly across from the test bay.
+The space is 35 by 35 feet and located directly across from the test bay.